hdagudelo/Validation-species-in-CoFC_Python/README.md

 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the LICENSE file for more details.

 Author